 Trip Cancellation Insurance is available through the Simpson Group.

 Please note you will be required to sign the Yamnuska Release of Liability, and Waiver of Claims prior to commencing the program.
 Please review the sample waiver prior to booking and call us with any questions.

 Is it for you?

 Guests on this trip should be intermediate downhill backcountry skiers in all conditions on either alpine touring, telemark or split board equipment.
-Participants do not need to be experts, however you must be able to safely descend.
-Previous ski touring experience on a course such as the Intro to Backcountry Skiing or the Wapta Traverse is required.
+Participants do not need to be experts, however, you must be able to safely descend.
+Previous ski touring experience on a course such as an Intro to Backcountry Skiing or the Wapta Traverse is required.

 Skiers and Splitboarders should be competent with their transitions (switching from ski tour mode to downhill mode).
 Splitboarders should be comfortable skiing downhill in split mode.

 Splitboarders should have their downhill kick turns dialed, as this skill will be used frequently to traverse downhill and across slopes at mellow angles.